cloudenvy/cloudenvy/README.md

-# Cloud Envy
+# cloudenvy

-The goal of CloudEnvy is to allow developers to easily spin up instances for development in an OpenStack cloud.
+The goal of cloudenvy is to allow developers to easily spin up instances for development in an OpenStack cloud.

-CloudEnvy is built on a few principles.
+cloudenvy is built on a few principles.

     1. Bootstrapping an environment should only take 1 command.
     2. Hardware is the enemy, virtualize your environments so others can play with you.